eea/clms-api-docs/source/download.md

    :language: http
 ```

-This is an example with a LEGACY dataset:
+This is an example with a LEGACY dataset.
+In this case the `date_from` and `date_to` parameters are mandatory:

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-auxiliary_api_legacy.req